MerlotQ/camport_linux_abolished/README.md

 This is a basic template for the users.

-This directory implements a samll opencv based application.
+This directory implements a samll opencv2.4 based application.
 It gets depth or IR-grey data from the PERCIPIO's depth camera and shows it in windows.

 ## Code Structure ##